-🥒 🌲 🙂 👬 Required limit value: Should not be present in products.
-CAS RN: Chromium VI (Cr+6, hexavalent chromium): 18540-29-9 Properties: Dangerous for the environment.
+Chromium VI (Cr+6, hexavalent chromium): 18540-29-9

+Dangerous for the environment.
 Carcinogenic.
-Allergenic.
+Allergenic (sensitizer).
 Toxic.

-Use: Metal plated metal parts.
+Metal plated metal parts.
 Chromic acid is used as wood preservative.
 Some dyes may contain chromium.

 Oxidation agent.
 Fixing chemical.
 Used for finishing of direct dyes to improve their wash fastness.
 Potassium dichromate is used for oxidation of vat and sulphur dyes.
 Chromium salts are used for preparation and finishing of acid dyes on silk and wool.

 Tanning leather with basic chromium III salts is the most widely used method where chromium VI may occur as an impurity.
 Etching of artificial leather and rubber.

-Comments: Chromium III is an alternative in surface treatment of metal but only for decorative metal plating and not hard metal plating.
+Chromium III is an alternative in surface treatment of metal but only for decorative metal plating and not hard metal plating.
 Other metals such as tin and zinc may be used for metal plating instead of chromium VI.

 Chromium III is an alternative as fixing agent in mordant dyeing.

 Use acid dyes with high colourfastness to avoid use of chromium salts for dyeing of polyamide, silk, wool and leather.
 Use hydrogen peroxide and other per-salts to avoid the use of chromium VI-based salts.

-In leather tanning chromium III is used, but can oxidize to chro- mium VI under uncontrolled conditions.
-Vegetable tanning agents are alternatives for leather if these tanning agents are formalde- hyde free.
+In leather tanning chromium III is used but can oxidize to chromium VI under uncontrolled conditions.
+Oxidation can be limited by keeping pH below 4.5.
+Vegetable tanning agents are alternatives for leather if these tanning agents are formaldehyde free.
 Tanning with titanium is an emerging technology.

 Common chromium VI substances are listed in Appendix 5.

-Legal background: Legal limit: 0.0003% by weight (3 mg/kg) for leather in direct skin contact.
+Legal limit: 0.0003% by weight (3 mg/kg) for leather in direct skin contact.
 Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 47.

 Chromium VI compounds have a restriction limit of 1 mg/kg (extractable chromium VI content) in clothing, related accessories, textiles other than clothing in skin contact, or footwear (CMR fast track) according to Annex XVII of Regulation (EC) No 1907/2006 (REACH), entry 72.

 The CMR fast track restriction does not apply to clothing, related accessories, textiles other than clothing, or footwear within the scope of Regulation (EU) 2016/425 (PPE).

-Chromium VI is limited (3 ppm) in PPE standard for leather clo- thing and footwear.
-Chromium VI compounds listed on the Candidate list of Substances of Very High Concern (SVHC) for the authorization of the Regulation (EC) No 1907/2006 of the European Parliament of the Council (REACH) are listed in Appendix 5.
+Chromium VI is limited (3 ppm) in PPE standard for leather clothing and footwear.

+Chromium VI compounds on the Candidate list (REACH) are listed in Appendix 5.

 Several Chromium VI compounds are also included in REACH Annex XIV.

 The sum of concentration levels of lead, cadmium, mercury and chromium VI present in packaging or packaging components shall not exceed 100 ppm by weight.

 Directive (EC) No 94/62/EC of 20 December 1994 on packaging and packaging waste.

+In France: The substances on the Candidate List are included in the AGEC legislation (LOI $n^{\circ}$ 2020-105).

 In California: Chromium VI is listed in Proposition 65.
-Safe Harbor Limit: NSRL 0.001 μg/day (inhalation), MADL 8.2 μg/day (oral).
-Test method: ISO 17075 (leather).
+Safe Harbor Limit: NSRL 0.001 $\mu$ g/day (inhalation), MADL 8.2 $\mu$ g/day (oral).

+ISO 17075 -1, -2 (leather).
 EN ISO 10195 (pre-aged leather) No standardised test method available for textiles.

 Test equipment: UV-VIS Spectrometer.

-LOQ: 0.5 mg/kg Metal chromium (Cr) may be analysed by EN 16711-1 (total content in textiles) EN 16711-2 (extractable content in textile) (Coated fabrics and garment components (e.g. buttons, zips, etc.) can also be tested by the methods above.)
-ISO 17072-1 (extractable content in leather) ISO 17072-2 (total content in leather).
-LOQ: 10 mg/kg (total content), 0.1 mg/kg (extractable content).XRF screening for metal chromium.
-LOQ: 50 mg/kg
+Metal chromium (Cr) may be analysed by EN 16711-1 (total content in textiles and accessories)

-6,6'-di-tert-butyl-2,2'-methylenedi-p-cresol (DBMC)

-Required limit value: Should not be present in products.
-CAS RN: 119-47-1 Properties Toxic to reproduction.
-Use: Antioxidant and/or stabilizer in plastic and rubber.
-Legal limit: 6,6'-di-tert-butyl-2,2'-methylenedi-p-cresol is listed on the Candidate list of Substances of Very High Concern (SVHC) for the authorization of the Regulation (EC) No 1907/2006 of the European Parliament of the Council (REACH).
-Test method: No standardised test method available.
-Test equipment LC and GC-MS.

-CHEMICALS GUIDANCE | Edition: January 2022 | © 2022 Swedish Chemicals Group - RISE
+EN 16711-2 (extractable content in textile and accessories)

+ISO 17072-1 (extractable content in leather)

+ISO 17072-2 (total content in leather).

+LOQ: 10 mg/kg (total content), 0.1 mg/kg (extractable

+content).XRF screening for metal chromium.